tdettling/GVSU-CIS641-ProfAI/docs/final_submit.md

 # Overview
-<Describe the purpose of this document in 1 paragraph of less … hint: it is
-your SRS>
+This odcument sevres as a cenetral location for all artifacts within this application.

 # Software Requirements
-The purpose of this document is to record and maintain requirements specification for ProfAI.
+The purpose of this section is to record and maintain requirements specification for ProfAI.
 Requirements are sorted by type: Functional and Non-Functional.

 # Functional Requirements